 - Validity: Make sure the test measures what you want it to and that what you’re testing is related to the position you’re filling.

 - Reliability: The test should consistently measure the traits you’re testing.

-If the test you use has an adverse impact on any group with regard to race, sex, color, religion, or national origin, it will be considered discriminatory, unless it complies with the Equal Employment Opportunity Commission’s guidelines for employee selection procedures.
+If the test you use has an adverse impact on any group regarding race, sex, color, religion, national origin, or any other protected status, it may be considered discriminatory, unless it complies with the EEOC’s guidelines for employee selection procedures.
 And that’s just federal law.
 There are additional laws related to the timing of certain tests, like medical examinations.
-As with any decision rife with legal implications, it’s always best to consult an attorney before diving in.
+As with any decision rife with legal implications, it’s always best to consult an attorney.

-To help ensure that your organization is in compliance with all anti-discrimination laws and regulations, keep track of how you use any validated, pre employment testing methods.
-Keep records of the candidates who undergo testing, and of the results of those tests.
+To help ensure that your organization is in compliance with all anti-discrimination laws and regulations, keep track of how you use any validated, pre-employment testing methods.
+Keep records of the candidates who complete your pre-hire tests and of the results of those tests.
 If you spot a disparate impact on a protected class of candidates, let your legal department know so they can more closely examine and handle any compliance issues.

 Legal Disclaimer: None of the information provided herein constitutes legal advice on behalf of Monster.